joefreeman/aether/README.md

 | `Ctrl-o`/`Ctrl-Alt-o` | Open line below/above | Open line below/above |

-In insert mode, `Tab` indents to the next tab stop and `Backspace` steps back to the previous one, both following the file's own indent style.
+In insert mode, `Tab` indents to the next tab stop and `Backspace` steps back to the previous one, both following the file's own indent style. `Alt-←`/`Alt-→` move by word, and `Alt-Backspace`/`Alt-Delete` delete the word before/after the caret.

 ### Mode transitions